 Authorization is the process of confirming whether your customer's credit card has sufficient credit to purchase goods or services from you, and also confirms whether the card is valid.
-You can obtain authorizations through a point-of-sale terminal
+You can obtain authorizations through a credit card machine

 , ecommerce web site or over the phone.

 Authorization follows these steps.
 Generally, this entire process occurs within a matter of seconds: